-Culture in one Church changes after Introducing EE posted by Evangelism Explosion on Oct 18, 2018
+Culture in one Church changes after Introducing EE posted by jwatson on Oct 18, 2018

 On a typical Sunday morning at Union 3 Baptist Church near Gadsden, Alabama, Pastor Joey Hanner finishes up his sermon and opens the altar for prayer.
 Members of his congregation join people they have invited to church at the altar and pray with them.
 They are not ordained ministers.
 They are housewives and auto mechanics – ordinary people who have been trained to share the Gospel.

 “They lead people to Christ at the altar,” said Pastor Hanner.
 “My job is to share the Gospel and give an invitation.”
 His congregation does the rest.

 But the congregants at Union 3 Baptist Church did not always take initiative.
 “They were like most churches today,” said Hanner.
 “They didn’t realize their responsibility to share the Gospel.”

 Since Pastor Hanner joined the church in 2011, Union 3 Baptist has grown from 120 attendees to more than 500 on any given Sunday.
 Membership is currently over 1,100.
 During the past seven years, they have baptized more than 1,000 new believers and prayed with thousands more to receive the gift of eternal life.